mecid/mecid.github.io/_posts/2022-05-25-the-power-of-accessibilityChildren-view-modifier-in-swiftui.md

 image: /public/accessibility.png
 ---

 SwiftUI provides us with a rich set of view modifiers to manipulate the accessibility try of views.
-I covered many of them, and you can find them in the blog's dedicated "accessibility" category.
+I covered many of them, and you can find them in the blog's dedicated Accessibility category.
 This week we will talk about the *accessibilityChildren* view modifier and how we can benefit from it.

 > To learn more about accessibility view modifiers available in SwiftUI, take a look at the "Accessibility" category on the blog.